Localization

 Missing Translation Language Behavior

-Missing Translation Language Behavior controls if a visitor sees a Guide in the default language when their translated language is unavailable for that Guide.
-This could be because that language has not yet been translated or is not set up in your Pendo subscription.
+Missing Translation Language Behavior controls whether a visitor sees a guide or the Resource Center in the default language when their translated language is unavailable.
+This could be because that language hasn't yet been translated or isn't set up in your Pendo subscription.

-Note: This is an important setting that will prevent a user from seeing a Guide if they have a language setting that doesn’t match your preferences.
+Note: This is an important setting that prevents a visitor from seeing a guide or the Resource Center if they have a language setting that doesn’t match your preferences.

-For example, users may set their preferred language to Korean in their browser even though they can read English.
-This user would not see any Guides unless they were translated into Korean.
+For example, users might set their preferred language to Korean in their browser even though they can read English.
+This user wouldn't see any guides or the Resource Center unless they were translated into Korean.

 MissingLanguage.png

-Toggle On to display Guides using the default language, indicated in Supported Languages.
+Turn the button on to display guides and the Resource Center using the default language, indicated in Supported Languages.

-Toggle Off to hide Guides if the available translated languages do not match the visitor's language metadata.
+Turn the button off to hide guides and the Resource Center if the available translated languages don't match the visitor's language metadata.

 Translate your guide